ExVal-Ltd/tera-data-parser/README.md

 # Tera Data Parser | ..a project by VALKYTEQ

-Tera Datacenter Parser to create Database Tables
+Valkore module to parse Tera data to create a database
 Project: **_tera-data-parser_**

 ### Contact: